exff/adapt-contrib-drawerPageNavigation/README.md

-# adapt-contrib-drawerPageNavigation
+# adapt-contrib-drawerPageNavigation_Enhanced

-Adapt2 extension that add a navigation element to the drawer allowing users to get between pages without having to return to the main menu.
+Enhancement of Adapt2 extension that add a navigation element to the drawer allowing users to get between pages without having to return to the main menu.

-Can be installed and used via the authoring tool or by adding example config to the course config file.
+Do not use!
+Work in progress!!
+Not all nescecary changes implemented yet!!